Irish Setter Shedding

 Irish Setters have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Irish Setter's coat healthy.

-With a typical weight of 60-70 lbs and lifespan of 12-15 yrs, the Irish Setter requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 60-70 lbs and lifespan of 12-15 yrs, the Irish Setter benefits from care tailored to its physical and behavioral profile.
 Prospective Irish Setter owners should know that this large sporting breed demands an informed approach to nutrition, exercise, and preventive health management.

 Seasonal Changes

 While each animal has its own personality, breed-level data helps establish realistic expectations.
-Irish Setters with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Irish Setter calls for consistent physical and mental outlets; occasional effort will not absorb it.

 - Size: large (60-70 lbs)